mauriciojost/botino-arduino/HYPOTHESYS.md

 ## What we know

 - All http fail!!!!!!!!
 1st priority!
 Probably related to the issue!!!
+- Try to reproduce in the simplest version ever in branch simplest
 - Using -1 as log level makes the system crash
 - Using frequent propsync fires it